 Via I-90 directly (364 miles & ~6 hours drive from West Yellowstone) or via I-90 to route 83 (353 miles & ~6 hours drive from West Yellowstone)

-Nearing the end of your Yellowstone to Glacier National Park drive, be sure to stop in or even stay the night in Big Fork at the north end of Flathead Lake.
+Nearing the end of your Yellowstone to Glacier National Park drive, be sure to stop in or even stay the night in Big Fork at the north end of Flathead Lake, or make your way to Kalispell which is also nearby.

 This year-round resort village is perched on the northern tip of the beautiful lake where you can partake in water and mountain activities galore.
 This is a gorgeous place to fish for trout in the crystalline waters whether you’re a beginner or a seasoned pro.